-But no matter how these contributions happen all of them are now considering where should they invest their money.
+But no matter how these contributions happen or the source of funds all of them are now considering where should they invest their money.

-Typically, the answer to this question is just a matter of calling your bank and finding out what the current GIC rates are or what mutual fund best matches your “risk tolerance”, but if you do, you could be missing out.
+Typically, the answer to this question is just a matter of calling your bank and finding out what the current GIC rates are or what mutual fund best matches your “risk tolerance”, but if you only do that, you could be missing out.

-The strategy that I am talking about is not new, it’s easy to learn and in fact, the banks have mastered this strategy, and it has been their most profitable product for hundreds of years.
+The strategy that I am talking about is not new, it’s easy to learn and in fact, the banks have mastered this strategy, and it has been their most profitable product for a very long time!

-If you haven’t already guessed, (based on my occupation) the strategy is to invest in mortgages!
+If you haven’t already guessed, (based on my occupation) the strategy is to lend your RRSP's in mortgages!

 How the Banks make money!